kurdin/console-remote/README.md

 ###### Logging DOM elements and its HTML content with JavaScript or jQuery selectors.
 Try it on <a href="http://jsfiddle.net/FXRFF/">jsFiddle</a>

-*Note:* using jQuery selectors require jQuery library to be included in your project.
+*Note:* using jQuery selectors requires jQuery library to be included in your project.

 ````javascript
 console.re.log('This is an %s', document.body, 'Paragraphs %s:', $('p'));